-The Department of Biochemistry and Molecular Biology presented the 16th Annual George Adrouny Memorial Lectureship on Monday, April 10th, 2017, at 10:00am in the 1st floor auditorium of the Louisiana Cancer Research Center, 1700 Tulane Avenue.
+The Department of Biochemistry and Molecular Biology is honored to present the 17th Annual George Adrouny Memorial Lectureship on Thursday, April 19th, 2018, at 10:00am in the 1st Floor Auditorium of the Tulane University School of Medicine, 1430 Tulane Avenue.

 As a memorial to their late father, the distinguished former Professor of Biochemistry, George A. Adrouny, a memorial lectureship was established in 2000 by his children and family to honor his memory.
 The Department of Biochemistry, Tulane University Health Sciences Center, School of Medicine, is proud to host this annual event.